UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

 where $\boldsymbol W$ and $\boldsymbol b$ represent the embedder's weight and bias and $g$ is a non-linear activation function.
 To increase the embedding capacity, multiple layers of FC embedders can be stacked.

-\textbf{Index-fetching embedder} forms a $d$-dimensional embedding vector for each unique token identified by the tokenization preprocessor mentioned in Section~\ref{sec:tokenization}.
+\textbf{Index-fetching embedder}, also known as \textit{lookup embedder}, forms a $d$-dimensional embedding vector for each unique token identified by the tokenization operation mentioned in Section~\ref{sec:feature-mapping}.
 This effectively yields an embedding matrix, with each row corresponding to the embedding of a specific token.
 The embedding vector for a discrete token $x$ is retrieved from the $x$-th row of the matrix.

 \textbf{Word2vec embedder} pre-trains embedding vectors for a set of discrete tokens using word2vec~\cite{DBLP:conf/nips/MikolovSCCD13,Mikolov2013Efficient}.
 It requires sequences of discrete tokens as training data, where the sequences capture contextual correlations between the tokens.
 Such sequences can be derived directly from trajectories.
 The sequences of road segments obtained by map-matching trajectories is an example.
 Alternatively, they can be generated through algorithms like random walks in the road network.
 After word2vec training, this embedder functions similarly to the index-fetching embedder, with each discrete token being assigned a pre-trained embedding vector.